 1. You Can Avoid Probate With A Spousal Set Aside

-Spousal Set Aside has risks.
-One, it leaves the surviving spouse open to claims from the deceased spouse’s creditors and beneficiaries.
-Two, it leaves the surviving spouse open to claims for the deceased spouse’s medical bills and funeral expenses.
-Another problem with the Spousal Set Aside is that it only works upon the death of the first spouse.
-If the surviving spouse doesn’t do any estate planning after the deceased spouse’s estate is finalized, the surviving spouse’s estate will likely have to go through probate.
+Spousal Set Aside has a number of risks.
+First, it leaves the surviving spouse open to claims from the deceased spouse’s creditors and beneficiaries.
+Second, it leaves the surviving spouse open to claims for the deceased spouse’s medical bills and funeral expenses.
+Another problem with the Spousal Set Aside is that it only works upon the death of the first spouse: If the surviving spouse doesn’t do any estate planning after the deceased spouse’s estate is finalized, the surviving spouse’s estate will likely have to go through probate upon the surviving spouse’s death.

 2. You Can Avoid Probate With A Small Estate Affidavit

-If the decedent died with assets and property worth less than $166,250, and died with real estate worth less than $55,425, you may be able to avoid probate by using an “Affidavit of Small Estate”.
-The $166,250 is the value of the entire estate, and not the value of an individual asset.
-The following personal property, however, are excluded from “small estate” claims —
+If the decedent died with assets and property worth less than $184,500 (in 2023), and died with real estate worth less than $61,500, you may be able to avoid probate by using an “Affidavit of Small Estate.”
+The $184,500 is the value of the entire estate, and not the value of an individual asset.
+The following personal property, however, are excluded from “small estate” claims:

 - Cars, boats, or mobile homes